 The Glasgow Highland Club’s Early Years

 The Club was founded in 1882 by Andrew Penn, a native of Glasgow and an insurance agent by profession.
-On its establishment the main object of The Club, which had 20 founding members, was “the preservation of the Highland garb, etc.” It was also The Club’s aim to meet in a social manner, once or twice a year, and in those early years The Club met in the Albany Hotel and later, The Bath Hotel.
+On its establishment the main object of the Club, which had 20 founding members, was “the preservation of the Highland garb, etc.” It was also the Club’s aim to meet in a social manner, once or twice a year, and in those early years the Club met in the Albany Hotel and later, at the Bath Hotel.